Real-Jey9000/RawrGame/README.md

 - Fun

 ## Building the project:
-To build Libro-Negro you need to have Unity installed. or just install the Release.
+To build RawrGame you need to have Unity installed. or just install the Release.